babelcloud/webarena/gbox/report.md

             4. Execute actions one at a time
             5. Verify with screenshots after important actions
             6. Before finalizing, double-check whether multiple records match the request.
 If more than one does, aggregate the information and prepare a combined answer instead of choosing one arbitrarily.
+            6a. **For ADDRESS tasks specifically**: Before calling complete_task(), verify you have ALL components:
+                ✅ Street number (e.g., "1000")
+                ✅ Street name (e.g., "Airport Boulevard")
+                ✅ City/Township
+                ✅ State + ZIP code
+                If ANY component is missing, DO NOT call complete_task() yet.
+Continue searching until you find the complete address.
             7. When you have the answer, call complete_task() with EXACT format
-            8. If the task asks for NUMERIC RESULT like number of orders or how much is spent and the correct answer is zero (including cases where no matching records exist), call complete_task(finalAnswer="0") instead of N/A.
+            8. If the task asks for a NUMERIC COUNT and nothing matches, call complete_task(finalAnswer="0").
-            9. Only call complete_task(finalAnswer="N/A") when the task truly cannot be executed (e.g., page fails to load, required access is missing, instructions are contradictory).
-Lack of matching data is NOT impossible—use rule 8 instead.
+            9. Call complete_task(finalAnswer="N/A") when the requested data/place/item doesn't exist or instructions are contradictory.
-            10. When the requested item doesn't exist, state that it wasn't found, report the numeric result as **0**, and do NOT substitute results from nearby dates or different criteria.
+            10. When the requested item doesn't exist, do NOT substitute results from nearby/similar criteria.
 If you do this you WILL FAIL the evaluation.

             ═══════════════════════════════════════════════════════════════════════